kiboschool/course-c4s-writing/src/communicating-for-success/presentation-skills/assignment-4-code-demo.md

 Record an elevator pitch that you could use for this interaction.

-Remember the tips provided in the previous section on elevator tips, and make sure you include:
+Remember the tips provided in the previous section on elevator pitches, and make sure you include:

 - Who you are
 - A little background information about yourself